deta/space-docs/src/content/docs/publish/app-icons.md

 Every app on Space includes an icon, presented as a rectangle with a rounded corner in the top-left (7x the size of a typical corner radius).
 You can also specify your own icon file for any app, if you do not, a randomly generated gradient will be created.

 We recommend creating your own icon: it is a crucial aspect of any Space App.
 As the first visual element users encounter when browsing the Discovery Page, it can make or break a user's decision to install the app.
-It also makes your app identifiable as users navigate their apps in the Canvas and through Teletype.
+It also makes your app identifiable as users navigate their apps in the Horizon and through Teletype.

 ## Icon Specifications